-Most folks know San Francisco for its world-famous Golden Gate Bridge, the sparkling waters of the Bay, and the glittering skyline set against a dramatic backdrop of distant mountain peaks.
+When most folks envision San Francisco, they picture the world-famous Golden Gate Bridge, the sparkling waters of the Bay, and the glittering skyline set against a dramatic backdrop of distant mountain peaks.
 San Francisco is also widely considered one of the dog-friendliest cities in the Sunny State.

 Did you know there are more dogs living in San Francisco proper than children under 18?
 Yup, it's true!
 (Maybe "Dog City" is a more fitting nickname than "Fog City.")
 More than 120 veterinarian clinics and hospitals throughout metropolitan San Francisco and its suburbs keep the "pupulation" in tip-top shape.

 Your fur-child is welcome to tag along for most of your adventures in SF.
-Soak up that famous California sunshine at one of three off-leash dog beaches.
-After your beach day, treat your pal to doggy dinner date at one of more than 170 dog-friendly restaurants.
+Soak up that famous California sunshine at one of the off-leash dog beaches in San Francisco.
+After your beach day, treat your pal to a doggy dinner date at one of more than 150 dog-friendly restaurants.
 Five main shopping areas also welcome canine customers.
 The "pawssibilities" are truly endless!

 Unfortunately, you'll probably need to leave your pal behind at some point while you run errands.
 When that time comes, don't leave Lassie all alone!
 Book a dog sitter or a dog walker in San Francisco with Wag!
 Walking.
-Our app makes it easy to find the best dog walkers in San Francisco so you don't have to worry about your woofer.
+Our app makes it easy to find the best San Francisco dog walkers so you don't have to worry about your woofer.

 Whether you're planning to stay awhile in SF with Sparky, or you're lucky enough to live in the Bay Area, read on for the hottest dog-friendly attractions in the city's top five neighborhoods.